Oshlack/ec-dtu-pipe/README.md

 EC DTU pipeline
 ===============

-This repository contains a pipeline to run DTU testing in four difference ways:
+This repository contains a pipeline to run DTU testing in four different ways:

 * using salmon equivalence classes
 * using salmon transcript quantifications